 Aer Lingus’ Manchester to Boston route

 Aer Lingus will be launching a flight between Manchester and Boston using an Airbus A321LR, though it will only launch in the summer of 2022.
-We don’t have any further information yet in terms of the schedule, frequencies, or whether the flight will be daily or year-round, so we’ll have to patiently wait for more details.
+We don’t have any further information yet in terms of the schedule, frequencies, or whether the flight will be daily and/or year-round, so we’ll have to patiently wait for more details.

-Aer Lingus flights have award availability
+Redeeming miles on Aer Lingus flights

 The best way to redeem points for these flights is by booking through the British Airways Executive Club program, given that these flights don’t have hefty carrier imposed surcharges (though you can expect to pay the UK’s steep APD).
 You will have to book by phone, though.
 How much do these award flights cost?